 Table II-13 shows the types of vacant units in Seal Beach compared to the SCAG region.
 Over half of vacant units in Seal Beach were classified as "seasonal" indicating these units are likely to be second homes.

-Table II-13

-Vacant Units by Type -

-Seal Beach vs. SCAG Region
+Table II-13 Vacant Units by Type - Seal Beach vs. SCAG Region a.
+Housing Affordability Criteria

 4. Housing Cost